View The Planner

 - Your desired retirement age(s).

-- The age(s) when you intend to claim Social Security benefits, or your current benefit(s) if already claiming.
+- The age(s) when you intend to claim Social Security benefits, or your current benefit(s) if already claimed.

-- Your expected Social Security benefit(s) at Full Retirement Age (this can be found at the Social Security website - www.ssa.gov).
+- Your expected Social Security benefit(s) at Full Retirement Age (this is shown on your Social Security statement).

 -

-and their tax filing status will change to "Single", to model the financial effect of the loss of a spouse. - Your Health Savings Account (HSA) balance(s), as well as an optional investment return rate and the age(s) at which HSA distributions should begin.
+and their tax filing status will change to "Single", to model the financial effect of the loss of a spouse. - Your Health Savings Account (HSA) balance(s), an optional investment return rate, and the age(s) at which HSA distributions should begin.

 - Enter the % of excess income to save for any year when income exceeds expenses.